awsdocs/amazon-connect-admin-guide/doc_source/pass-display-name-chat.md

 + Only one `customerDisplayName` function can exist at a time\.
 + The customer display name must follow the limitations set by the [StartChatConnect](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html#connect-Type-ParticipantDetails-DisplayName) API\.
 That is, the name must be a string between 1 and 256 characters\.
 + An empty string, null, or undefined is invalid input for the display name\.
 To protect against accidentally passing of these inputs, the widget logs an error, `Invalid customerDisplayName provided`, in the browser console, and then starts the chat with the default display name, **Customer**\.
 + Because the snippet is in the front end of your website, do not pass sensitive data as the display name\.
-Be sure to follow the best security practices to keep your data safe and protect against attacks and bad actors\.
+Be sure to follow the appropriate security practices to keep your data safe and protect against attacks and bad actors\.